-Expats living in Johannesburg can expect to hear a variety of languages — a fairly unsurprising fact given the variety of ethnic and cultural backgrounds of the population of Johannesburg and South Africa as a whole.
-Speakers of all of the nation’s eleven official languages live in Johannesburg, although in wildly varying numbers.
+Expats living in Johannesburg can expect to hear a variety of languages — a fairly unsurprising fact given the ethnic and cultural diversity of Johannesburg’s population, and South Africa as a whole!
+You will meet speakers of all of the nation’s eleven official languages in Johannesburg, although in wildly varying numbers.
 While the most important and significant language, at least for business and corporate life, is undoubtedly English, it is by far not the most widespread first language.

-As of the last census, most widespread mother tongues in the Gauteng region were IsiZulu, Sesotho and Sepedi languages, with just under half of the population of the city between them.
-English came in third, with about a fifth of the population considering it their first language.
+As of 2016, the most widespread mother tongues in the Gauteng region were IsiZulu, Sesotho and Sepedi languages, with just under half of the population of the city between them.
+English came in fourth, with about eleven percent of the population considering it their first language.
 It is, however, entirely possible to get by with good command of the English language alone.
 You will only very rarely, if ever, get into situations in which you will not be understood.
 This holds especially true for the expat-heavy and professional circles, meaning you shouldn’t have a problem when it comes to communication.

 What to Do in Your Spare Time

-One thing is certain: no matter what your interests are, you will surely find a great way to spend your leisure time in Johannesburg.
+One thing is certain: no matter what your interests are, there are many ways to spend your free time in Johannesburg.
 Sports buff?
-Go enjoy soccer, rugby, or cricket matches of some of South Africa’s biggest names in Africa’s most modern arenas.
+Go enjoy soccer, rugby, or cricket matches in some of Africa’s most modern arenas.
 Interested in the nation’s past?
-There are museums commemorating the gold rush that led to the founding of the city as well as several dealing specifically with the nation’s troubled Apartheid past, notably the Mandela Museum in Soweto, a former township.
+There are museums commemorating the gold rush that led to the founding of the city as well as several dealing specifically with the nation’s troubled Apartheid past, notably the Mandela Museum in Soweto.

-Johannesburg has a fairly mild climate with lots and lots of sunshine and a heightened rate of precipitation in the summer months from October to April.
+Johannesburg has a fairly mild climate with lots of sunshine and rain in the summer months from October to April.
 The rest of the year tends to be fairly dry.
 Due to the altitude of the city (elevated about 1750 m), living in Johannesburg is a viable option for expats who have trouble dealing with heat: temperatures average around 25°C in the summertime.
-Although it is a fairly uncommon sight in the city, expats should definitely make sure to stock up on warm clothes in case of snowfall.
+Although it is a fairly uncommon sight in the city, expats should definitely make sure to pack warm clothes in case of snowfall.